microsoft/WhatTheHack/058-PowerPlatformBasics/README.md

 ## Learning Objectives

-In this hack you will be solving the common business problem that companies in the retain industry by replacing their legacy systems.
+In this hack you will be solving business problems that companies in the Retail industry face by replacing their legacy systems.
 The new systems will be able to:

 - Enable Power Platform automation using AI Builder
 - Build an approval process with Power Automate